Блог

 Booking Essentials: private vs shared tours, inclusions, and price ranges

-Choose a private tour for flexibility when visiting multiple must-see sites in Banyuwangi.
+Opt for a private tour for flexibility when visiting multiple must-see sites in Banyuwangi.
 Morning pickup is arranged for your date, with a dedicated guide and a vehicle reserved for your guests and your pace.

 Private tours offer door-to-door pickup, tailored itineraries covering selected areas, and the freedom to spend more time at an awe-inspiring waterfall or a stunning nature spot.
 For groups of 2–6, this option is usually preferred; for larger groups, consider a private vehicle with extra seats.
 Whether you seek a relaxed day or a brisk crisscross of sites, private tours keep the schedule in your hands.
 Shared tours, by contrast, lower per-person costs and rely on a fixed route and set pickup times, making them a good fit for guests who value a social atmosphere.
 They cover the same region but with several participants, so the pace and spot timing are less flexible.

 Inclusions vary by operator, but typical setups include transport in covered vehicles, an English-speaking guide, local taxes, and water.
-Look for a clearly listed certificate of safety or ijens verification to confirm operator reliability.
-Add-ons such as breakfast, lunch, or insurance are sometimes included; confirm whether pickup, entrance fees, and permits are covered or charged separately.
+Look for a clearly listed certificate of safety or Ijen's verification to confirm operator reliability.
+Add-ons such as breakfast, lunch, or insurance are sometimes included; confirm whether pick-up, entrance fees, and permits are covered or charged separately.
 If you want a flame option for the evening, check whether the plan includes a night visit to a region waterfall or a sunset viewpoint.

-Tips to choose: compare at least two operators in the selected region; check ratings, the included kilometers of coverage, and guest-to-guide ratio.
+Tips to choose: compare at least two operators in the selected region; check ratings, the included kilometres of coverage, and guest-to-guide ratio.
 If you plan to visit multiple sites in one trip covering several areas, a tailored private option usually yields the best balance between time and cost.
-If you want to meet other travelers and keep costs down, a well-rated shared tour can still deliver a memorable experience while staying within a comfortable distance, containing enough nature and a couple of must-see spots.
+If you want to meet other travellers and keep costs down, a well-rated shared tour can still deliver a memorable experience while staying within a comfortable distance, containing enough nature and a couple of must-see spots.